 Running a Development Copy of WordPress

-Having a development instance of WordPress is a good way to update, develop and make modifications to a website while not interrupting the live version of WordPress.
-There are many ways to setup a development copy of WordPress but this article will cover the basics, best practices, tips and some tools to make running a development copy of WordPress a lot easier.
+Having a development instance of WordPress is a good way to update, develop, and modify a website without interrupting the live version of WordPress.
+There are many ways to set up a development copy of WordPress, but this article will cover the basics, best practices, tips, and some tools to make running a development copy of WordPress much easier.

-Use these instructions for setting up a local server environment for testing and development.
+Use these instructions to set up a local server environment for testing and development.

-Installing WordPress locally is usually meant for the purpose of development.
-Those interested in development should follow the instructions below and download WordPress locally.
+Installing WordPress locally is usually meant for development.
+Those interested in development can follow the instructions below to download and install WordPress locally.

-Lando – Free plugin to install WordPress locally.
+Lando – free, open-source development environment that offers a plugin to install WordPress locally.

-AMPPS – Free WAMP/MAMP/LAMP stack, with inbuilt Softaculous Installer.
-Can 1 click install and upgrade WordPress and others as well.
+AMPPS – free WAMP/MAMP/LAMP stack with Softaculous Installer built in.
+It can 1-click install and upgrade WordPress and others as well.

-Instant WordPress is a free, standalone, portable WordPress development environment for Windows that will run from a USB key.
+Instant WordPress – free, standalone, portable WordPress development environment for Windows that will run from a USB key.

 Software Appliance – Ready-to-use